(UPDATED 1/21/2020) Sacramento, CA is “Best” on the 2018 Forbes Best Places To Retire In Each State list.

 - Air Quality

-While Forbes did not consider data on local school districts (as the list is a retirement list), they did consider the presence of colleges a plus as colleges tend to expand cultural and other amenities for senior citizens.
+Forbes did not consider data on local school districts as the focus of the list is retirement.
+They did, however, consider the presence of colleges a plus as colleges tend to expand cultural and other amenities for senior citizens.

-They certainly are right on that score, an example of which is the partnership between members of the Sacramento area Renaissance Society and California State University, Sacramento.
+Forbes is certainly right on that score.
+A home-town example is the partnership between members of the Sacramento area Renaissance Society and California State University, Sacramento.

 See related blog post: Sacramento Renaissance Society